Taman Suntex MRT station

-The Taman Suntex station is a Mass Rapid Transit (MRT) station that serves the suburb of Taman Suntex in Cheras, Selangor, Malaysia.
-It serves as one of the stations on Klang Valley Mass Rapid Transit (KVMRT) Kajang Line.
-The station is located at 702 Hulu Langat interchange and Batu 9 Toll Plaza (Kajang-bound) of the Cheras–Kajang Expressway, as well as Taman Suntex.
+The Taman Suntex MRT station is a mass rapid transit (MRT) station that serves the suburb of Taman Suntex in Cheras, Selangor, Malaysia.
+It serves as one of the stations on the MRT Kajang Line.
+The station is located beside the Hulu Langat interchange and Batu 9 Toll Plaza (Kajang-bound) of the Cheras–Kajang Expressway, and is situated in Taman Suntex.

 Station Background

 Station Layout

 The station adopts the standard elevated station design of the MRT Kajang Line with two levels.
-However, unlike most of the elevated stations, the station has an island platform with two sides above the concourse level.
-Other stations which have similar layout are Sungai Buloh, Phileo Damansara and Kajang MRT stations.
+However, unlike most of the elevated stations, the station has an island platform above the concourse level.
+Other stations which have a similar layout are the and stations.